Orwell Astronomical Society (Ipswich)

 Theme: National Astronomy Week.

-National Astronomy Week (NAW) was held 17 - 23 October 1990.
-To mark NAW we opened Orwell Park Observatory to the public for five evenings and held a public lecture meeting at the Friends Meeting House on the last day.
+National Astronomy Week (NAW) 1990 was held 17-23 October.
+To mark the week, we opened Orwell Park Observatory to the public for five evenings and held a public lecture meeting at the Friends Meeting House on the final day.
 We advertised the Open Evenings extensively as follows:

-For once, the weather was on our side.
-Even though the daytime weather was very unsettled, on every evening that the Observatory was open, the skies cleared sufficiently for observing.
+For once, the weather was on our side!
+Although the daytime weather was very unsettled, during the evenings the sky cleared sufficiently for observing.
 On the first three evenings we were able to show visitors Mars between the clouds, while on the next two evenings we had a wide choice of observing targets as the clouds were almost completely absent.

 Many visitors asked why it was not possible to observe the Moon and we had to explain that the Moon had set before the Observatory was open.
 The Moon is such an obvious object of interest for the layman that every year we try to hold our Open Weekend when the Moon is well placed for observation (around First Quarter) - there appears to be a lesson here for the organisers of National Astronomy Week.

-The week concluded with a public lecture given by Konrad Malin-Smith.
-He gave an interesting account of his many trips to the Canary Islands and his work at the observatories on La Palma.
+The week concluded with a public lecture by Konrad Malin-Smith who gave an interesting account of his many trips to the Canary Islands and his work at the observatories on La Palma.

 Over the Open Weekend we attracted over 400 visitors and added some £170 to Society funds.